Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Cons:

-- Support response times can lag
+- Support response times can be slow

 7. Linode (Akamai Cloud) — Best for Infrastructure-Focused Teams Needing Predictable Costs